mysticpants/envsensor/README.md

 ### Sensors ###
 The I2C sensors are all on i2cAB.
-Use this setting for i2C clock speed `hardware.i2cAB.configure(CLOCK_SPEED_400_KHZ);`
+Use this setting for i2C clock speed `hardware.i2cAB.configure(CLOCK_SPEED_400_KHZ);` By default the tempHumid Sensor takes the max number of samples, to average.
+So 256 for temp and 512 for humidity.

 ### Sleep ###
 The imp goes into deep sleep when after it takes some sensor readings.
 The wake pin is pinW.
 The accelerometer is setup to generate an interrupt when it recognizes a doubleClick.